Temporary Child Care

 • Offering financial support for visitors to bring their own family member or friend to provide child care in their hotel room

-• Providing colleagues or visitors with multiple resources such as online caregiver listings at Care.com (a U-M benefit) and Sittercity.com, and agencies such as Kennedy Care Backup Child Care (a U-M benefit) and Jovie, if they would like to hire someone to provide care in their home or hotel room.
+• Providing colleagues or visitors with multiple resources such as online caregiver listings at Care.com (a U-M affiliate benefit) and Sittercity.com, and agencies such as Kennedy Care Backup Child Care (a U-M affiliate benefit) and Jovie, if they would like to hire someone to provide care in their home or hotel room.
 Also, parents may be able to find short-term care, particularly on weekdays, in a licensed child care center or home.
 Only the parent should search for and secure this child care, not the U-M host department or program.

-Short-term Child Care
+Short-term Ongoing Child Care

 The U-M Children's Centers, which are already state licensed, may be able to offer child care during limited weekend hours for those who wish to organize ongoing, reservation-based child care programs for U-M students and employees.
 This would need to be explored months in advance, and done in collaboration with the Child and Family Care director and the center director.
 The sponsoring organization could be responsible for supporting some or all of the following, but not limited to: program design, staff hiring, training, scheduling, enrollment of families, payment handling, and following all child care licensing and U-M requirements.